 English Language High School Preparation Courses

 Our partners, Griffith English Language Institute (GELI), Browns (Gold Coast Campus) and Imagine Education are located in Southport and provide English Language High School Preparation courses for students from non-English speaking backgrounds.
+Browns offer a Primary School Preparation Course for girls enrolling into Junior School.
 If the student would benefit from extra tutoring in English in addition to the support the school will provide, St Hilda’s will assist in arranging extra tutoring at the parents’ expense.
 Where a student’s proficiency in the use of the English Language is insufficient to make it likely that she will succeed in the course for which she is seeking to enrol, the School will ask that she undertake a period of study at an ELICOS center before entering the School, in which case the School may issue a conditional offer of enrolment.

-Students on a Student Visa are required to live with their parents, in the St Hilda’s Boarding House or in Approved Homestay Accommodation.
-For further information, please visit the school’s Welfare and Accommodation Policy (via the International Student Policies and Procedures which can be found in the Links section on the right hand side of this page).
+Students on a Student Visa are required to live with their parents, in the St Hilda’s Boarding House or in Approved Homestay Accommodation as a pathway to Boarding.
+For further information, please visit the school’s Welfare and Accommodation Policy (via the International Student Policies page which can be found in the Links section on the right hand side of this page).
 Please also visit our Boarding House webpages.

 St Hilda’s School have a third party agreement with Australian Student Accommodation to provide homestay placements for International Students should a place in the Boarding School not be available.
 Please refer to the Links section of this page for St Hilda’s School Homestay Program and also visit their website at: http://www.aussiehomestay.com.au/

 To view St Hilda’s School’s commitment to the safety and well-being of all students, please visit our Safeguarding Students Policies page.